AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

 not the type objects we use here.
 @@@

+@@@danger
+Avoid using Maybe for tagged aggregates etc., because you can't *create* a new one using a parameter file, just modify values in an existing one.
+@@@

 ## TaggedVariantDicts

 Sometimes it is necessary to store different kinds of object in a list.
 We can do this with